-1. Sufficient Safeguarding ICANN Against Capture
+1. Sufficient Safeguarding Against Capture

 - 1.1.
-This discussion is about avoiding capture by any one party whether that party is a government, an organization or any other entity. - 1.2.
+This discussion is about avoiding capture by any one party, whether that party is a government, an organization or any other entity. - 1.2.
 The White Paper and other documents critical to ICANN's formation, structure and reformation (for example, the bylaws) contain procedures and structural safeguards to ensure that ICANN is fair and protect against capture by groups with narrow representation or a single stakeholder grouping. - 1.3.
 The PSC believes that consensus or super-majority requirements will continue to be the main device to protect against self-interested capture.
 ICANN must continue in any changes to its structures to craft careful and vigilant protection, as it has done historically.
 ICANN also needs to avoid 'apathetic' capture where participation by certain groups may dissipate, leaving the organization with narrow participation.
 To prevent this, there is a need for continued focus on maintaining large and diverse interest groups within the Supporting Organization and Advisory Committee structures. - 1.4.
 The impact of anti-trust and competition laws is also important.
 ICANN needs to ensure it remains in jurisdictions that have strong anti-trust laws so that there is continued and comprehensive legal overview of decisions that are made, to ensure they are not biased or preferential to a particular group or organization.
 This is a fundamental protection. - 1.5.
-Voting rights and representational participation in the constituencies are a main area for influence and capture, so the PSC believes that there needs to be greater transparency surrounding the participants in the Advisory Committees and Supporting Organizations.
+Voting rights and representational participation in the constituencies are a main area for influence and capture.
+The PSC believes that there needs to be greater transparency surrounding the participants in the Advisory Committees and Supporting Organizations.

 There needs to be discussion of cross participation in Councils and constituencies by single or related entities.
-Requiring statements to clearly identify conflict of interest is necessary. - 1.6.
+Requiring statements to clearly identify conflict of interest is necessary.

+1.6.
 Finally, the PSC notes that ICANN's committee structure and processes provide strong counters to capture, as outlined in the Frameworks and Principles on Transparency and Accountability.
 The number of committees and the breadth of representation provide important guards against capture by one interest group and that it is not possible for any individual to force their ideas onto others.
 As identified above they can be enhanced.

 Proposal for discussion: ICANN could make bylaw amendments requiring a specific prohibition against voting by the same individual or organization in more than one of the related Advisory or Supporting Organizations.
 Should it do so?
-Participants in councils and constituencies should provide statements of interest to protect against conflict and make them transparent.